xiangl18/EC601-Mini-Project-2/README.md

 I use images including 392 cars and 392 trucks to build the dataset.
 1. The structure of simpel_cnn net is:
 ![Image text](https://github.com/xiangl18/EC601-Mini-Project-2/raw/master/img_folder/simple_cnn.PNG)

-And the result of training for 100epoches on simple_cnn net is:
+And the result of training for 100 epoches on simple_cnn net is:
 ![Image text](https://github.com/xiangl18/EC601-Mini-Project-2/raw/master/img_folder/simple_cnn_val.PNG)

 The validation accuracy is 68.42%.

 2. The structure of mobilenet is:
 ![Image text](https://github.com/xiangl18/EC601-Mini-Project-2/raw/master/img_folder/mobilenet.PNG)
 3. For the training result, the result of training on mobilenet before fine tune, I train for 100 epoches, is:
 ![Image text](https://github.com/xiangl18/EC601-Mini-Project-2/raw/master/img_folder/mobilenet_val.PNG)
 The validation accuracy is 81.34%.

 After we do fine tuning, and train for 30 epochs, the result is :
 ![Image text](https://github.com/xiangl18/EC601-Mini-Project-2/raw/master/img_folder/mobilenet_finetune_val.PNG)
 As we can see, the blue line is the result of fine tune, the validation accuracy is 87.98%.